Spacial/awesome-csirt/README.md

 - [MISP CERT.br ](https://www.cert.br/misp/)
 - [misp-warninglist](https://github.com/MISP/misp-warninglists): Warning lists to inform users of MISP about potential false-positives or other information in indicators
 - [MISP-maltego](https://github.com/MISP/MISP-maltego): Set of Maltego transforms to inferface with a MISP Threat Sharing instance, and also to explore the whole MITRE ATT&CK dataset.
+- [misp-modules](https://github.com/MISP/misp-modules): Modules for expansion services, import and export in MISP

 #### APT - Advanced Persistent Threat